About Rewards Credit Cards

 How a rewards credit card works

-Rewards credit cards allow you to earn points, miles or cash back when you spend on purchases.
+Rewards credit cards allow you to earn points, miles, cash back, or other options when you spend on purchases.
 The amount of rewards you can earn and how varies widely from one credit card to the next.

 For example, a travel rewards card may offer two points per dollar on travel but one point per dollar on all other purchases.
 One cash back rewards card may offer a flat 1.5% cash back on every purchase while another credit card offers 5% cash back in specific categories up to a quarterly maximum when you activate the categories.
 Some rewards cards have programs that change every calendar quarter, while others remain the same over time.